-After GST roll out on 1st July 2017, one of the key factors which impacted exports mostly was reduction in usability of duty credit scrips such as: Merchandise Export from India Scheme (MEIS) and Services Exports from India Scheme (SEIS) etc. These were the direct monetizable incentives given as a percentage of realised exports proceeds and hence impacted the cash flow management of exporters.
+After GST rollout on 1st July 2017, one of the key factors which impacted exports mostly was a reduction in the usability of duty credit scrips such as: Merchandise Export from India Scheme (MEIS) and Services Exports from India Scheme (SEIS) etc. These were the direct monetizable incentives given as a percentage of realised exports proceeds and hence impacted the cash flow management of exporters.

 These incentives, in fact, faced a double blow, one their usage was significantly reduced and second, they were not included in the list of GST exempted goods leaving confusion over GST rates on them.
-Then after a few weeks of GST roll out, DGFT, via a tweet, unofficially announced that GST rates to be 18% on these scrips.
+Then after a few weeks of GST rollout, DGFT, via a tweet, unofficially announced that GST rates to be 18% on these scrips.
 Later it came in the public that it is 12% officially.
-In September 2017 after receiving proposal from various industry bodies officially the rate was reduced to 5%, then on October 13,2017 these scrips were made GST exempted by an official notification.
+In September 2017 after receiving a proposal from various industry bodies officially the rate was reduced to 5%, then on October 13, 2017 these scrips were made GST exempted by an official notification.

-On October 13,2017, Ministry of Finance through its Department of Revenue, on recommendation of GST council, issued some amendments in the original list of goods exempted from whole of the Integrated GST and Central GST.
+On October 13, 2017, Ministry of Finance through its Department of Revenue, on the recommendation of GST council, issued some amendments in the original list of goods exempted from whole of the Integrated GST and Central GST.
 This amendment contained inclusion of “Duty Credit Scrips” (ITS HS 4907) in the list of exempted goods eventually setting GST on Duty Credit Scrips as Nil, w.e.f. from 13.10.2017.